rust-gamedev/rust-gamedev.github.io/content/news/042/index.md

 _Miniquad/macroquad examples rendered by Metal API_

-[miniquad] is a safe and cross-platform rendering library focused on portability and low-end platforms support.
+[miniquad] is a safe and cross-platform rendering library focused on portability and low-end platform support.

 This month metal backend [PR][miniquad_metal_pr] finally landed on miniquad!